Hear about our 3D funded projects

-Ecobirmingham will use multiple datasets from the 3D data hub to inform the creation of 2 ward level, and 7 – 14 household level, ‘One Planet Living’ sustainability action plans.
+Ecobirmingham will use multiple datasets from the 3D data hub to inform the creation of two ward level, and 7–14 household level, ‘One Planet Living’ sustainability action plans.
 These plans will be formulated through public workshops and conversations with households so that stakeholders are involved from the outset.
 The plans will review baseline greenhouse gas emissions and agree detailed pathways to reduce this impact with community members.
-The project seeks to encourage behaviour change related to transport, meat consumption, household energy use, switching to a green energy supplier, and reducing waste/increasing recycling.
+The project seeks to encourage behaviour change related to transport, meat consumption, household energy use, switching to a green energy supplier, and reducing waste and increasing recycling.
 Ecobirmingham will deliver Bikeability and led rides, energy saving advice sessions, a sustainability career advice event, and two online directories with information on reducing emissions.
 Support will be given to households and wards throughout the project in their aim to reduce their climate impact.

 Community Energy Birmingham (CEB) will create an advice service to support household energy efficiency measures and heat pump installations for the able-to-pay market.
 They will use EPC data to target their engagement in areas with the least efficient properties.
-CEB will seek to increase capacity in Birmingham for retrofit assessments through training 3 individuals in PAS 2035 Retrofit Coordination and 5 individuals through the AECB Carbonlite Retrofit course.
+CEB will seek to increase capacity in Birmingham for retrofit assessments through training three people in PAS 2035 Retrofit Coordination and five through the AECB Carbonlite Retrofit course.

-Stay updated with how our groups are getting on with their projects by following us on social media @cse_bristol
+Stay updated with how our groups are getting on by following us on Twitter @HelloCSE